thursby/coastline-site/README.md

 # COASTLINE Website
 [![Netlify Status](https://api.netlify.com/api/v1/badges/71560f81-64a1-4804-946c-6dd3616e0a92/deploy-status)](https://app.netlify.com/sites/coastline-preview/deploys)

 This is the documentation for the COASTLINE site.
-Yes it's actually CØASTLINE but just in case that extended character gets mangled somehwere I thought it best to exclude it from the header.
+It's actually CØASTLINE but just in case that extended character gets mangled somehwere I thought it best to exclude it from the header.
 Now, where were we?

 Oh, yes!
-The website.
+The website!

 # Requirements
 * Node v8.x